Arshonda/base_bg/README.md

 pip install -r requirements.txt
 ```

 Create a `.env` file in the root of the project and populate it with the necessary details.
-You can use free RPC URLs from services like Infura, Alchemy, or public nodes. **Ensure the `.env` file is added to your `.gitignore` file to prevent accidentally committing secrets.**
+You can use free RPC URLs from services like Infura, Alchemy, or public nodes. **Ensure the `.env` file is added to your `.gitignore` to prevent committing secrets.**

 **Example `.env` file:**
 ```dotenv